-To reach this conclusion, I reorient the debate away from the question of whether AEDPA applies, and towards an examination of the state court’s deliberative processes in generating its decision.
+To answer this question, I reorient the debate away from the question of whether AEDPA applies and toward an examination of the state court’s deliberative processes in generating its decision.
 I distinguish between record-based claims, which are predicated on evidence contained in the trial record, and extra-record claims, which are predicated on evidence outside that record, such as a claim for ineffective assistance of counsel under Strickland v.
-Washington, 466 U.S. 668 (1984).
+Washington.
 When a state court decides a record-based claim by summary disposition, a federal court cannot assume that the state court failed to examine the evidence it had before it.
 However, in certain procedural contexts, the issuance of a summary disposition necessarily entails that the state court never examined extra-record evidence.
-Such summary dispositions of extra-record claims are per se unreasonable because, as the Supreme Court itself recognized in Terry Williams v.
+Such summary dispositions of extra-record claims are unreasonable because, as the Supreme Court itself recognized in Williams v.
 Taylor, it is always unreasonable to apply law in the absence of fact.
-The state court’s deliberative process in these contexts is thus necessarily unreasonable.
+Accordingly, in such procedural contexts a state court’s deliberative process culminating in the issuance of a summary disposition was unreasonable.

 Keywords: AEDPA, Summary Dispositions, Habeas Corpus, Harrington v.
 RichterAccepted Paper Series

 Date posted: May 29, 2011 ; Last revised: August 7, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.